curbengh/urlhaus-filter/README.md

 ## Cloning

-Since the filter is updated frequently, cloning the repo would become slower over time as the revision grows.

-Use shallow clone to get the recent revisions only.
 Getting the last five revisions should be sufficient for a valid MR.

 `git clone --depth 5 https://gitlab.com/malware-filter/urlhaus-filter.git`